Exploring Practical Methods for iOS HLS Cache Implementation

 For detailed implementation, please refer to this example:

-### Conclusion
+Conclusion

-I will update if I have new ideas!
+Will update if there are new ideas!